karthik-0727/classic-Tic-Tac-Toe/README.md

 # classic-Tic-Tac-Toe
-Basic gaem of tic tac toe using html,css and javascript.
+Basic game of tic tac toe using html,css and javascript.